guiferviz/mnemocards/docs/examples/plugins.md

 # Plugins

-In this example, we will demonstrate how to create custom Mnemocards tasks to process your flashcards in any way you desire.
+This example will demonstrate how to create custom Mnemocards tasks to process your flashcards in any way you desire.

-!!! note
+!!! warning

     This example assumes a basic knowledge of Python.
 If you are not familiar with Python, it is recommended that you first learn the basics of the language before attempting to create custom Mnemocards tasks.

-In this example, will be generating a sequence of numbers using a for loop, multiplying each number by a factor of 2, and then printing the resulting numbers.
+We will be generating a sequence of numbers using a for loop, multiplying each number by a factor of 2, and then printing the resulting numbers.
 All that using custom Mnemocards tasks.

+!!! example

+    You can find the final source code for this example [in the repo]({{
+    config.repo_url }}/tree/main/examples/plugins).

 ## Setup